 15. You will have a weird feeling in your guts

-First thing you get, your tummy feels so empty inside after you give birth.
+The first thing you get, your tummy feels so empty inside after you give birth.
 No wonder, right?
 But this feeling is far beyond physical.
 It has psychological roots.
 You feel empty, lonely, unnecessary, unimportant, even used (but that’s only me.
 The funny thing with psychological stuff is that every person has his own unique feelings and emotions on the same problem, based on his own psychic background and traumatic childhood experience.
 Yes, it all comes from childhood.
 Most of it.)

 Then you get the feeling that your intestines start to move.
-And that is exactly what is happening, because all your organs want to get back to where they were pre-pregnancy.
+And that is exactly what is happening because all your organs want to get back to where they were pre-pregnancy.
 Let me just tell you, never ever in my life have I felt so gassy, bloated and uncomfortable.
 It was one of the most embracing postpartum experience.
 But you can’t get away from it.
 The best thing you can do is eat a healthy diet, stay hydrated and wait for the gassiness to pass.
 It took me almost a month!
 God.
 That was long.

 16. Sleep-deprivation is no joke

 - Speak your mind!
 Tell it all to your husband, or your mom.
-If you’re afraid of judgement (which you shouldn’t, of course), schedule an appointment to a psychologist.
+If you’re afraid of judgment (which you shouldn’t, of course), schedule an appointment to a psychologist.
 Don’t be afraid to express your feelings.
 You need to get them off your chest.

 - Sob it out!
 It’s okay to cry.
 Actually, sobbing was the first thing I remember to be doing postpartum.
 I was crying heavily.
 I went through a lot mentally.
 All these pregnancy and delivery stuff is nothing like getting through an emotional rollercoaster first couple of weeks (or even months!) postpartum.
 You can’t be prepared for it.
 You just have to embrace the fact you’ll be really vulnerable.